 The newly updated online certificate course is now available to physicians, nurses and other healthcare personnel looking to grow their knowledge and skills in Patient Blood Management—from ethics to advanced techniques—should consider enrolling in the new online course.

 This immersion course provides participants with the knowledge and tools needed for those working in the field of Patient Blood Management.
 This course was created by recognized clinical experts in the field of PBM.
-Whether a physician, nurse, perfusionist, advocate, or administrator, this course offers administrative guidance, PBM program principles, clinical concepts, and best practice applications.
+Whether a physician, nurse, perfusionist, laboratory professional, advocate, or administrator, this course offers administrative guidance, PBM program principles, clinical concepts, and best practice applications.

 Course highlights include:

 SABM Online PBM Certificate Course

-Jointly provided by the Postgraduate Institute for Medicine and Society for the Advancement of Blood Management.
+Jointly provided by the Postgraduate Institute for Medicine and Society for the Advancement of Patient Blood Management.

 Released: August 02, 2021